grothedev/frogpond/readme.md

 # Frog Pond API:

-This API provides a way for developers to access and create croaks, files, and tags.
-It is a laravel application with a PostgreSQL database.
+This Laravel application provides an API for frogpond, to enable developers to access and create croaks, files, and tags.
+It can be used with any database server, but I use PostgresQL.

 ## How to use the API: